-Cyber threats and cyber attacks are a genuine threat, and one of the most significant business concerns today.
+Cyber threats and cyber attacks are genuine threats, and one of the most significant business concerns today.
 All companies should be prudent and put in place preventative and response measures.
-Omni Cyber Security is a world-class market-leader in UK IT security and compliance.
+Omni Cyber Security is a world-class market leader in UK IT security and compliance.
 We help organisations understand their risks, and we provide the expertise that is needed to mitigate them.

 Contact Omni Cyber Security today for further advice and assistance.